 Balance Sheet Substantiation

-Prior to reading the instructions on the Balance Sheet Substantiation document, it is beneficial to review the below sections to gain foundational information:
+Prior to reading the standard Balance Sheet Substantiation, it is beneficial to review the below sections to gain foundational information:

 - Accounting Fundamentals Section

 - Chart of Accounts and General Ledger Section

 This section discusses the elements of the balance sheet substantiation document and how it is used internally within Indiana University.
 Information presented below will walk through what balance sheet substantiation is, how to complete this closing procedure, and requirements and best practices related to this process.
 For further information on how to pull the balance sheet report to conduct a balance sheet substantiation, refer to the Financial Statement Reports instructions.

 The balance sheet substantiation is key during quarter and year-end close as it helps the responsibility center (RC), campus, and IU ensure the accuracy of their financial statements.
 Balance sheet substantiation within IU, refers to detailed documentation or work papers substantiating the non-system generated object codes balance sheet amounts.
 Non-system generated object codes are object codes manually added by a user and are not part of the initial system generated object codes.
 The supporting documentation or substantiation should be detailed enough that a person without extensive knowledge of the entity can review the support, understand the nature of the balance, and tie it to the amounts on the balance sheet.
 To ensure accuracy of balances, compliance with all local, state and federal requirements, auditors request substantiation showing how balances on the balance sheet are derived.
 In order to ensure all fiscal officers are familiar with the requirements for balance sheet substantiation, examples of appropriate support to provide are discussed below.